 Blue Hills is a very old tin mining district.
 The mining started with the open cast mining of alluvial sands and gravel on the beaches and valley floor some 4,000 years ago.
-Rather unique is the fact that tin ore, transported into the sea by erosion is concentrated by the waves and the transported back to the shore by storms.
-A Greek explorer described how tin was melted and sold to foreign merchants, who transported it across the channel to France, then across France to Marseilles and from there all across the Mediterranean.
+Rather unique is the fact that tin ore was weathered down from veins or lodes, transported into the sea by erosion, concentrated by the waves and then transported back to the shore by storms.
+This alluvial tin was also called stream tin, hence the name Blue Hills Tin Streams.
+A Greek explorer visited Britain around 300 B.C. and described how tin was melted and sold to foreign merchants, who transported it across the channel to France, then across France to Marseilles and from there all across the Mediterranean.

 When the gravels were mostly worked out in the 19th century the tin ore was mined underground.
 Nearby Wheal Kitty tin mine was mined during the early 20th century.
 What remains are old engine houses and other monuments of an era.
 Blue Hills Tin Sett was the biggest mine of the area, a unification of numerous smaller mines, and employed about 100 men when it had to close 1897.
 Tin from Australia and Malaysia was cheaper than local production costs, and so the mine was not profitable anymore.